Switch26/MeetTheTeam/README.md

 # Meet the Team project

 This is an assignment.
 I was given 24 hours to write this smiple app and the only thing that was provided to me is `team.json` file.
 All links to photos were located in the file.
+Another requirement was: not using storyboards or .XIB files to design UI.
+It has to be all done in code.

 To launch the project, use `Meet the Team.xcworkspace` (not `Meet the Team.xcodeproj` because I am using Cocoapods)